HTTP Toolkit is a beautiful & open-source tool

 - Open a terminal or browser via HTTP Toolkit

-- Start node from the terminal or open a web page in the browser
+- Start Node.js (or Deno, or Bun) from the terminal, or open a web page in the browser

 - Instantly see, debug & rewrite all your HTTP traffic

 (and anything else that supports HTTP(S) proxies)

 Pro tip: If you want to debug @trpcio remote procedure calls in @reactjs server components, HTTP Toolkit is your best friend

 Acabo de descubrir HTTP Toolkit y me flipa: httptoolkit.com.
 Una herramienta para interceptar, depurar, testear y simular con HTTP.
 Y además es de código abierto.